Alfresco/alfresco-ansible-deployment/docs/deployment-guide.md

 ### Secrets management

-This playbook expects that security-relevant variables are configured within the `vars/secrets.yml` file.
+This playbook expects that security-relevant secrets are configured within the `vars/secrets.yml` file.

 It is strongly recommended to enable [Ansible